gabrielgisoldo/Products.BeakerZopeSessionManager/README.md

 # Introduction

-``Products.BeakerZopeSessionManager`` is a replacement for the default Zope 4 session implementation.
+[Products.BeakerZopeSessionManager][4] is a replacement for the default Zope 4 session implementation.
 It uses [Beaker][1] as a backend (via [collective.beaker][2]) and adapts the Beaker session to provide the same interface as a normal Zope session.